jamesrascal/wordpress-backup/README.md

 WordPress Backup
 ===============

 This lightweight script is designed to backup any number of WordPress sites without the use of a plugin.
+This backup script is using tar and bash to acomplish a full backup of your WordPress sites.
+Multiple sites can be backed up by creating additoinal backup profiles.

 Features: